apache/pekko/docs/src/main/paradox/general/message-delivery-reliability.md

 ### Reliability of Local Message Sends

-The Akka test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
+The Pekko test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
 A local @apidoc[tell](actor.ActorRef) {scala="#tell(msg:Any,sender:org.apache.pekko.actor.ActorRef):Unit"  java="#tell(java.lang.Object,org.apache.pekko.actor.ActorRef)"}
 operation can however fail for the same reasons as a normal method call can on